A New Era of Behavioral Health Support for Your Workforce. Learn about our New Digital Content

 Angela: Yeah some ways that we can do that for the preschoolers.

 Kristin: Allowing choices.
-We talk a lot about this.
-But I think it’s really important for the little ones to start showing them that they can have some agency right?
+We talk a lot about this, but I think it’s really important for the little ones to start showing them that they can have some agency right?
 They can have some choice and ah this can really help reduce challenging behaviors which we’ve talked about before.
 So um, definitely start infusing choice making into your day with your little ones.

 Kristin: And then teaching kids Well when can they get help where can they get help I think that’s so important for the younger ones.
-So if I get lost who do I go to right? if I get a fight with a friend who do I go to so we can start really helping with some of those um actions and consequences starting to teach them just where can they get help and then oh a good one here showing unconditional Love despite poor choices right?
+So if I get lost who do I go to right? if I get a fight with a friend who do I go to so we can start really helping with some of those um actions and consequences starting to teach them just where can they get help and then oh a good one here showing unconditional love despite poor choices right?
 So, we all make mistakes.
 It’s okay, we made mistakes and we have to also understand mistakes are going to happen.
 That’s.
 That’s just natural in development so showing unconditional Love either way and then maybe teaching how different rules apply based on context so this kind of goes a little bit more into social awareness too.
-But maybe showing like okay I have a quiet voice when Mom’s on a conference call.
-But I can have a loud and cheerful voice and maybe screaming voice when I’m outside playing so again, just kind of breaking it up for kids a little bit and then finally teaching consequences so we talk a lot about actions have consequences and so for our little ones we Want to help them understand that well things like natural consequences happen right?
+But maybe showing like okay I have a quiet voice when Mom’s on a conference call, but I can have a loud and cheerful voice and maybe screaming voice when I’m outside playing so again, just kind of breaking it up for kids a little bit and then finally teaching consequences so we talk a lot about actions have consequences and so for our little ones we want to help them understand that well things like natural consequences happen right?
 “You didn’t want to wear your jacket.
 It’s freezing outside you get out there and you’re so cold and that’s a natural consequence.”
 So I think for our little ones we can start to talk a little bit ah a little bit about consequences and help them understand.
 How they happen and that they’re there.
 Yeah oh yes, right? yeah.

 Responsible Decision Making for Elementary Age